UniCT-ARSLab/LWN-Simulator/README.md

     "configDirname":"lwnsimulator"
 }
 ```
-* address: specifies the IP mask from which the web UI is accesable.
+* address: specifies the IP mask from which the web UI is accessible.
 * port: the web server port.
 * configDirname: the directory name where all status files will be saved and will be created in the user home.